HunterCartier702/Ubuntu-Server-HomeLab/README.md

   - [Summary](#summary)

 ## <a name="intro"></a>Intro: The Home-Labtop
 I turned my old gaming laptop into an Ubuntu server for practice.
-I've been using Linux for a over a year now starting back with VM's in Virtual Box.
-I eventually upgraded to downloading an ISO with a USB stick and putting Linux Mint on both my laptops and dual booting my desktop.
+I've been using Linux for a over a year now starting with VM's in Virtual Box.
+I eventually put an ISO on a USB stick and installed Linux Mint on both of my laptops and dual booting my desktop.
 Then I took my stab at Linux+ and passed.
 Now while I don't care much for the certification I did learn a lot more about Linux in the process of studying for it.
 I then bought book about Ubuntu server and learned even more to add to my previous studying.
 And that is what brought me here.
 Finally testing some of what I had learned.

 I don't have fancy hardware for this home lab.. yet.
 I used this as more of a test.
 This setup is temporary and for practice.
 I am planning on something more serious and long-term in the furture.
 I had a lot of fun with this and plan on doing more in the future.